AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 {sample}BCT\_BarChart\_11{sample}

-to top

 <a name="using_styles"/>
 ## Using styles

-In this section we will describe main parts of bar chart style and demonstrate how style can be created and applied.
-Also you will see list of predefined styles.
+In this section we will describe main parts of bar chart style and demonstrate how style can be applied.

 The main idea of styles is to segregate visualization and data definition.
 Visual appearance of bars is defined using certain styles and then you just apply the style to the certain data elements.
-Style can be applied to data series, data category or single bar.
+Style can be applied to data series or single bar.

 On the image below you can see what bar_style consists of: fill (including solid color fill, hatch fill, image fill and gradient fill), border and effects applied to whole bar.

 ![](http://www.anychart.com/products/anychart/docs/users-guide/img/horz_bar_style_diagram.jpg)

-Also, styles are used to make charts interactive, you can define how elements will be displayed by default, when selected, when user moves cursor over an element, etc. to top
+Also, styles are used to make charts interactive, you can define how elements will be displayed by default, when user moves cursor over an element, etc.

 <a name="simple_style"/>
 ### Simple style

-Now, let's look how to create a simple style and apply it to the chart.
+Now, let's look how to apply a simple style to the chart.
 As we've already said style consists of several elements, here is an JSON structure:

 ```
 chart.bar(data)